Purdue-CS193/homework-0-th1ru1038/index.md

+# Thiru Veleyudham's First CS193

+## Favorite Things about CS193:

+- Love that it is a student-run class, I feel we could learn a lot of experience from it and makes communication easier.
+- Rather than theory, it focuses on real-world application of expanding our project, which is essential.
+- No exams :)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.